 Are claims processed faster under the new rules?

-IRDAI mandates claim settlement within 30 days of document submission.
+IRDAI mandates claim settlement within 15 days of document submission for straightforward claims, or 45 days if investigation is needed.
 Insurers must pay interest for delays beyond this timeline, giving families a clear enforcement mechanism.

 How does the 30-day free-look period work?